How to introduce vegetables into children's diets using pouches?

 Optimal nutritional intake

-The other big advantage of pouches is that they offer a quantity adapted to your child's needs.
-In terms of consistency, it's exactly the same: the textures are designed to make discovery and tasting optimal.
+The other major advantage of these pouches is that they offer a quantity tailored to your child's needs.
+In terms of consistency, it's exactly the same: the textures are carefully crafted to make discovery and tasting optimal.

-How to get to know vegetables through gourds
+How to get to know vegetables using reusable pouches

 Start gently

-Even though there is no official order, for your first vegetables during the period of food diversification, we still recommend you play the card of mild flavors - carrots, zucchini, pumpkins, sweet potatoes, green beans - and seasonal products, if you prepare baby's purées yourself.
-And of course, no salt or big chunks!
-With Good Goût pouches, you will have the best recipes all year round on hand.
+While there's no official order of prescribing, for your baby's first vegetables during the weaning period, we still recommend focusing on mild flavors—carrots, zucchini, pumpkin, sweet potatoes, green beans—and seasonal produce, especially if you're making your baby's purees yourself.
+And of course, no salt or large pieces!
+With Good Goût pouches, you'll have the best recipes at your fingertips all year round.

 Are you eager to introduce your baby to Grandma Babeth's famous ratatouille?
-A little patience is needed... to discover the true taste of fruits and vegetables, babies need time and simple recipes.
-That's why at Good Goût, we only offer single-vegetable or single-fruit pouches and duos.
+Just a little patience... to discover the true taste of fruits and vegetables, babies need time and simple recipes.
+That's why at Good Goût, we only offer single-vegetable or single-fruit pouches and duo pouches.

 Contrary to popular belief, the great adventure of taste doesn't stop at the taste buds.
-Observe, touch, smell, listen, love, hate (and sometimes even throw something on the ground!): discovering a new vegetable plays with our senses and our emotions.
-By involving your children and making them active participants in the process of introducing them to more varied diets, you will make the discovery of taste a wonderful part of their childhood.
+Observing, touching, smelling, listening, liking, disliking (and sometimes even throwing things on the floor!): discovering a new vegetable plays with our senses and our emotions.
+By involving your children and making them active participants in introducing them to new foods, you'll make the discovery of taste a wonderful chapter in their childhood.

 Original vegetable recipes to delight baby's taste buds

-Babies' taste buds are just like ours; they love to be surprised!
-To complete our collection of good gourds, we've opted for bold blends like Pear-Beetroot and Carrot-Raspberry.
+Babies' taste buds are just like ours, they love to be surprised!
+To complete our collection of good pouches, we have therefore opted for bold blends like Pear-Beetroot and Carrot-Raspberry .

-The questions you are bound to ask yourself:
+The questions you're bound to be asking yourself:

-It is between 4 and 6 months that vegetables will make their entrance into the lives of healthy babies.
-More precisely, it is at the time of food diversification!
-This magical moment when babies discover meals with new flavors, in increasingly large quantities.
+It's between 4 and 6 months that vegetables are introduced into the lives of healthy babies.
+More precisely, this is during the weaning process!
+This magical time when babies discover meals with new flavors, in increasingly larger quantities.

 How to deal with allergens?

-If you have started weaning your child, don't wait too long to introduce allergens into your child's diet.
-1. Think in particular about dairy products, eggs, peanuts and certain seafood.
-To help you, we have concocted recipes that contain these allergens: zucchini, rice, coconut milk, curry and shrimp compote and butternut squash, red lentil and hazelnut velouté.
+If you've started introducing solid foods, don't wait too long to introduce allergens into your child's diet¹.
+This includes dairy products, eggs, peanuts, and certain types of seafood.
+To help you, we've created recipes that contain these allergens: a zucchini, rice, coconut milk, curry, and shrimp compote, and a butternut squash, red lentil, and hazelnut soup.

-If certain vegetables are to be avoided at first, it's because they are high in fiber and therefore difficult to digest.
-Even if you love them, wait a little before offering your child salsify, the green part of leeks, or even peppers, leafy cabbages, celery, or turnips.
-They have their whole life ahead of them to savor and appreciate them!
+Some vegetables should be avoided at first because they are high in fiber and therefore difficult to digest.
+Even if you love them, wait a while before offering your child salsify, the green part of leeks, bell peppers, leafy green cabbage, celery, or turnips.
+They have their whole life ahead of them to enjoy and appreciate them!

 Share on social media